Datasilk/Saber/RunTests.md

 test all features for Saber before the next release.

 ### Testing your Spec
-You can test your spec at any time by running the command `npx cypress run --spec cypress/e2e/path/to/my-spec.cy.js`.
+You can test your spec at any time by running the command `npx cypress open` to manually run any of your test, or execute `npx cypress run --spec cypress/e2e/path/to/my-spec.cy.js` to run your test without a GUI.
 You should make sure that Saber is running on port `7070`.

 If you run Saber with the `RUNTESTS=1` environment variable, Saber will utilize the **Saber-Test** database and